 Table of Contents

-Because of the deposits, collecting empty bottles is a pass time for youngsters or disadvantaged people in Finland.
+Because of the deposits, collecting empty bottles is good for the environment and your piggy bank.

 You might already know, that there is a dedicated shop called “Alko” for wines, strong alcohol and anything that contains more than 5,5 % of alcohol.